 Book Project (in process)

 My book develops a poetic-performance and theoretical framework for naming transfeminist embodiment practices that figure trans* bodies as layered histories.
-Calling on Afro-futurism, inspired by the work of Alexis Pauline Gumbs's M Archive, the project intends to forward and participate in the generation of spaces (material, theoretical, epistemological, ontological, and artistic) for figuring embodiments by and for trans* people, particularly trans* people of color.
+Calling on various scholarly trajectories including Afro-futurism, somatics, performance studies, transgender theory, critical ecologies, and performative writing, the project intends to forward and participate in the generation of spaces (material, theoretical, epistemological, ontological, and artistic) for figuring embodiments by and for trans* people; trans* people of color, particularly.
 Citing the geographical spaces where transgender bodies emerge, I ask what geopolitical locations known for transnational justice struggle, I ask what such locations allow us to imagine for transgender corporealities and in turn, what trans* bodies moving through these spaces teach us about trans* embodiment.
 Performatively suspending the scopic regime of legibility, how do marks, traces, and layers create an erotic ancestry of flesh?

 I think of classrooms as spaces of pedagogical alchemy.
 My university classrooms are discussion-rich and student centered, encouraging critical intellectual inquiry with attention to social locations such as race, ethnicity, class, gender, cognitive and functional diversity, religion, and sexuality as integral practices of situating learning processes and information.
 In my syllabi, the voices of non-Western and non-white scholars, artists, and organizers are centered as crucial to practices of knowledge production.
 Working with large populations of students of color and first-generation students, I teach skill-building in writing, speaking, and dialogue as methods of knowledge synthesis, integration, and analysis.
 I ground my students in honing in on skills that allow them access to critical thought as a non-elitist project.
 In this way, I extend the legacy of critical pedagogues that understand pedagogy as the way in which we learn to name our experiences of the world, expanding our capacity to change it by acting as full agents.
 I base my teaching on premises of transfeminism and decolonial pedagogy.

 Publications/Publicaciones (2018, onward)

 (2019) "Cuerpos y existencias cotidianas trans* como ruptura, abertura e invitación" en Mujeres y Pueblos: Despojos, Cuerpos, Resistencias en el Sur Global, editado por Xochitl Leyva Solano y Rosalba Icaza.

 (2020) "Critical/Performance Ethnography, Oral History Performance, and Listening: Notes on Methods for Living Research" in The Routledge Handbook of Performance Studies Research Methods, Edited by Craig Gingrich-Phillbrook and Jake Simmons.